naurril/naurril.github.com/posts/tf-notes.md

                     Q: when is a same memory send/recv needed for a edge? (function: NeedSameDeviceSendRecv)<br>
                     A: src and dst nodes are in same device other than cpu, and their memory types are different. but, when does this happen? two nodes in gpu need to send/recv?

                 - nodes are partitioned according to the placed device, send/recv nodes are added if needed. duplicated send/recv pairs are merged.

+                graph are partitioned into a set of GraphDef.

+               - optimize each partition

             - optimize graph
+            - create one executor for each graph partition<br>
+              NewLocalExecutor
+            - save this new (key, executorAndKey) pair.

             direct session maintains a <key, executor> map, the key is a string, contains inputs /outpus/targets and other info. when an executor is wanted, this map is first searched, if find none, new executor is created and added into the map.
 To make the